 Gift Planning Strategies: the IRA Charitable Rollover

-The IRA Charitable Rollover is a unique federal provision allows anyone 70½ years or older to make an outright gift directly from their IRA to The San Francisco Foundation or other favorite charitable organizations of up to $100,000, without paying income tax on the distribution.
+The IRA Qualified Charitable Distribution is a unique federal provision allows anyone 70½ years or older to make an outright gift directly from their IRA to The San Francisco Foundation or other favorite charitable organizations of up to $100,000, without paying income tax on the distribution.
 Please note that Qualified Charitable Distributions are not permitted to donor advised funds.
 See our Detailed Giving Instructions.

-Who can make a gift through the IRA Charitable Rollover?
+Who can make a gift through their IRA?

-Anyone with a traditional or Roth IRA who is 70.5 years old and above.
+Anyone with a traditional or Roth IRA who is 70½ years old or older.

 How much can be donated this way?

 Up to $100,000 per person in any one calendar year, no matter what your income is.

 Can I donate to a foundation Donor Advised Fund this way?